TaymoorAk/Skylah-Chatbot/README.md

 # Skylah-Chatbot
 Simple Chatbot that responds predefined answers.
-Chatterbot library of python is used to make this chatbot that generates resoponses.
+Chatterbot library of python is used to make this chatbot that generates responses.
 Dataset is in the form of list because the chatterbot trainer is a List trainer.
 The Corpus can be made of your own choice.
 # artificial_intelligence.py
 # greeting.py